Home Our Dogs Puppies Co-Owns Family About Us Info Fun&Games Rescue LINKS

 Orthopedic Foundation for Animals (OFA)

-You can check the Hip and
+You can check the Hip

 The